 Their reports of damaged street lights, traffic signs, fire hydrants, clogged sewers, etc., are forwarded promptly to the responsible agency and CCD follows up to ensure prompt attention.

-Specially trained CSRs provide daytime outreach services to help move unsheltered individuals from downtown streets and into appropriate facilities with needed services.
+Specially trained CSRs provide daytime outreach services to help take unsheltered individuals from downtown streets to appropriate facilities with needed services.
 Learn more.